danmalcolm/RezRouting.Net/readme.md

 The same structure works well in other scenarios.
 A sequence of screens used to input details of an order into a CRM might be structured as follows:

-GET orders/new - screen to start entering details of a new order POST orders - save new order
+GET  /orders/new - screen to start entering details of a new order POST /orders - save new order
-GET orders/123/customer/edit - edit the customer details for order (which has an id of 123) GET orders/123/shipping/edit - edit the shipping address PUT orders/123/shipping/edit - save the shipping address GET orders/123/payments/new - enter details of a new payment to record against the order
+GET  /orders/123/customer/edit - edit the customer details for order (which has an id of 123) GET  /orders/123/shipping/edit - edit the shipping address PUT  /orders/123/shipping/edit - save the shipping address GET  /orders/123/payments/new - enter details of a new payment to record against the order

 ## <a id="getting-started"></a>Getting Started